 Harris is just as pleased with himself as with his chosen field.
-Early in the book [[On p.
-38]], he tells us that "By granting me tenure at the age of twenty-seven, Brandeis ratified my permanent admission to the community of mathematicians. . . .
-[T]he privileges befitting my charismatic status . . . included and still include regular invitations to research centers like the IAS [Institute for Advanced Study], the IHES, or the TATA Institute for Fundamental Research . . . the Fields Institute in Toronto, the Mathematical Sciences Research Institute (MSRI) in Berkeley, or the Institut Henri Poincaré in Paris," and so on and on, for two pages.
-Presumably this is somewhat tonguein-cheek, or at least Harris has convinced himself that it is.
-But the line between this and the garden-variety arrogance of a person whose idea of conversation is to recite his C.V. is fainter than Harris realizes.
+On p.
+38, he tells us that "By granting me tenure at the age of twenty-seven, Brandeis ratified my permanent admission to the community of mathematicians. ...
+[T]he privileges befitting my charismatic status ... included and still include regular invitations to research centers like the IAS [Institute for Advanced Study], the IHES, or the TATA Institute for Fundamental Research ... the Fields Institute in Toronto, the Mathematical Sciences Research Institute (MSRI) in Berkeley, or the Institute Henri Poincaré in Paris" and so on and on, for two pages.
+Presumably this is somewhat tongue-in-cheek, or at least Harris has convinced himself that it is.
+But the line between this and the garden-variety arrogant jerk whose idea of conversation is to recite his C.V. is fainter than Harris realizes.